Ada-Developers-Academy/core-unit-2/building-an-api/create-and-read.md

 ## Prioritize Familiarity

-It may be better to think about this lesson as a resource to be familiar with, rather than commit all new knowledge to memory at once.
+It may be better to think about this lesson as a resource to be familiar with, rather than committing all the new knowledge to memory at once.

 ### !end-callout